chameleon-system/chameleon-base/UPGRADE-7.0.md

 # Essentials

+The steps in this chapter are required to get the project up and running in version 6.3.
+It is recommended to follow these steps in the given order.

+## Prepare Project

+Be sure to install the latest release of the Chameleon 6.3.x branch before migrating.
+It is recommended to remove all deprecated code usage from the project before migrating.
+This way there will be deprecation messages still available which will help to decide what to do with code calling deprecated entities.

+Note that we decided to keep some entities although this is a major release.
+See section `Still-deprecated Code Entities` for details.
+These entities will be removed in a future Chameleon release, so be sure to remove calls over time.

+Logout from the Chameleon backend.

+## Adjust Composer Dependencies

+In `composer.json`, adjust version constraints for all Chameleon dependencies from `~6.3.0` to `~7.0.0` and run `composer update`.

+## Regenerate Autoclasses And Run Updates

+Regenerate autoclasses, either by deleting the `app/cache/autoclasses` directory and calling the Chameleon backend, or by calling the console command `app/console chameleon_system:autoclasses:generate`.

+Login to the Chameleon backend as administrator then and run updates.

 ## Pagedef No Longer In Request Data

 When the user sends a request, the system in general first tries to find which page to load.
 If a page is found in this